equac010/CS100_finalProject/README.md

  > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
  >
  > You also need to set up an empty project board using GitHub projects (board view).
 Make sure you add the board under your project repository.
 You should also have a Product Backlog and In testing columns added.

+ Project Description:
+ As more and more people start to get into fitness, the necessity for free apps tracking calories and giving input depending on what they're eating increases.
+Our app will be able to create comprehenesive workout plans as well as be able to track a person's calorie intake and outtake.
+Currently, the plan is to use C++, but potential HTML might be used in order to create a website as well.
+ The input of our project is going to be constantly increasing, but currently the user's current ideal weight, time alloted per workout session, what they're eating, etc.
+ The output of our project will be workout plans, recommended food plans, the calorie intake/outtake, etc.
+ The project will be able to create plans bassed on what the user desires.
+It will be able to calculate and create a workout and food plan depending on the amount of hours that a user inputed, the amount of calories burned, as well as being able to take equipment into account.

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to:
  > * Create an "Epic" (note) for each feature.
 Place these epics in the `Product Backlog` column